 Open source software (OSS) is the technology world’s response to consumers who are price sensitive, but as with many things, it’s important to do your homework before making a commitment.
 Read on for some thought provoking suggestions on how to evaluate the best ILS or KM software for your organization.
 Maybe it’s open source, maybe it isn’t.

-Topics: Library Management, Collections Management, Knowledge Management, Archives Management, Archives Management Software, Knowledge Management Systems, Collections Management Software, Integrated Library Systems
+Topics: Tips+Tricks, Library Management, Collections Management, Knowledge Management, Archives Collection Management Software, Knowledge Management Systems, Collections Management Software, Integrated Library Systems

 Most librarians (and indeed, most professionals) think of networking as a personal, face-to-face activity.
 Most also look forward to meeting their fellow librarians and to making new friends, all while learning together about new ideas and trends in the library field.
 The challenge for solo librarians is that they often cannot leave their libraries to attend live conferences and meetings.

 Many librarians choose to work on their own, inside many different types of organizations.
 All library skills—whether reference, cataloging, or collection development—are useful and valuable to both solo librarians and their users.
 However, there are challenges (both budgetary and organizational) to going it alone which require one-person library managers to seek out both a network and a professional “support system.”

 One of the many positive aspects of solo librarianship is the diversity of the practitioners.
 Among them are law librarians, medical librarians, corporate/special librarians and archivists, to name just a few.
 This diversity helps solo librarians to better help one another, solving common problems and sharing/implementing best practices.

 Over the past few years we have heard a lot about the special role of elevator speeches—those sound bites you practice in case you have the ear of a key decision maker or influencer in your organization for a few floors.
 I love this tactic, but let’s remember that it’s just a micro-skill and we can’t leave our communication strategies up to chance encounters.